rapjul/dude/docs/advanced/09_beautifulsoup4.md

 === "Python"

     ```python
-    from dude import select
+    from dude_pyto import select

     @select(css="a.url")
     def result_url(soup):
         return {"url": soup["href"]} # (1)

     @select(css=".title")
     def result_title(soup):
         return {"title": soup.get_text()} # (2)
     ```

     1. Attributes can be accessed by key.
     2. Texts can be accessed using the `get_text()` method.

-## Running Dude with BeautifulSoup4
+## Running dude_pyto with BeautifulSoup4

 You can run BeautifulSoup4 parser backend using the `--bs4` command-line argument or `parser="bs4"` parameter to `run()`.